 Thanks Valdimir.
 Do you know if most French local stores participate in the Global Tax Refund Programme?
 Or is it mainly the luxury brands and department stores?

 Yes, €175 is ALOT to spend on clothes/shoes in one store.
-Looks like there's going to be more window shopping than shopping:( almost 8 years ago
+Looks like there's going to be more window shopping than shopping:( about 8 years ago